 Disease Management is a service offered at no cost to members who are receiving their health care through our integrated plan.
-If you have a health problem such as anxiety, chronic pain, diabetes, asthma, Chronic Obstructive Pulmonary Disease (COPD), heart failure or coronary artery disease, our Disease Managers are here to help you.
+If you have a health problem such as anxiety, chronic pain, diabetes, asthma, Chronic Obstructive Pulmonary Disease (COPD), heart failure or coronary artery disease, our Care Managers are here to help you.
 Please call Member Services at 1-888-788-4408, TTY/TDY: 711 if you want to be referred for disease management assistance or for more information.
-If you are enrolled in CMDP, you can call your physical health plan for more information about managing your health.